Focus

 52

-Figurative and semi-figurative marks
+Figurative and semi-figurative trademarks

-Figurative and semi-figurative marks
+Figurative and semi-figurative trademarks

 of which :